bstevens00/Data-Science-Portfolio/Project 2 - Predict Cost of Modern Deck/README.md

 	+ filename: 1_Exploratory_Data_Analysis.R
 2. Investigate whether some player beliefs about the game are true, such as specific deck Archetypes being more affordable than others.
 This goal will leverage box plots, Analysis of Variance, and Archetype contrasts using pairwise comparisons.
 	+ filename: 2_Differences_in_Archetype_Prices.R
-3. Create a price prediction model for the cost of a Magic: the Gathering (MtG) deck in the Modern format.
+3. Create a price prediction model for the cost of a Magic: the Gathering deck in the Modern format.
 This involves deploying multiple different machine learning algorithms as well as creating a hybrid/ensemble model, and evaluating the best preditive model using the Root Mean Square Error and R-Squared of on the test data.
 	+ filename: 3_Deck_Price_Prediction_Model.R

 ## Spoiler - "Please Tell Me the End of the Story"